how to properly navigate the cleaning of natural stone pebble shower floors.

 The list of things you need

-Step 1 – Prepare the cleaning solution:
+Step 1 – Prepare the solution

 Pour one tablespoon of white vinegar and 16 tablespoons of warm water into the spray bottle.
 Then shake the bottle to mix the ingredients properly to make the cleaning solution.